TheJeran/SatU-net/README.md

 * Follow the instructions in the respective notebooks
 * 10 sample images are provided to test the code and model predictions

+## Update
+Implemented a vectorized one-hot maker into the training itself.
+This negates the need to save one-hot files to disk.
+This method reads files at 1/3rd the speed as loading the array from disk.
+However, this should speed up with lower resolution images